 The Caribbean Beach Resort occupies 200 acres surrounding a 45-acre lake called Barefoot Bay.
 This midpriced resort, modeled after resorts in the Caribbean, consists of the registration area (“Custom House”) and six two-story “villages” named after Caribbean islands.
 Each village has its own pool, laundry room, and beach.
 The Caribbean motif is maintained with blue metal roofs, widow’s walks, and wooden railed porches.
 The atmosphere is cheerful, with buildings painted blue, lime green, and sherbet orange.
 In addition to the six village pools, the resort’s main swimming pool is themed as an old Spanish fort, complete with slides and water cannons.

-One of the most centrally located resorts, the Caribbean Beach offers transportation to all Disney World destinations by bus.
+South and east of Epcot and the Studios, Caribbean Beach offers transportation to all Disney World destinations by bus.
 Though it has one full-service restaurant and a food court, food service is woefully inadequate for a resort of this size.
-Walking time to the transportation loading area from the most remote rooms is 7–9 minutes, so guests should seriously consider having a car.
+Walking time to the transportation loading area from the most remote rooms can be 7–9 minutes, so guests should seriously consider having a car.

 Caribbean Beach was great.
 The hotel was full, but we saw very few people.
-It’s laid out so that you have some privacy, even though there was a bit of walking.
-However, the food court didn't prepare on-site—it was always served at the same temperature and degree of staleness.
+It’s laid out so you have some privacy, even though there was a bit of walking.

-A Philadelphia dad with two tots in tow liked the Caribbean:
+A Philadelphia dad with two tots in tow also had mostly positive things to say:

 From a Ridgeway, Virginia, mother of one: